Bratz: Products and history

+In July 2023, Bratz announced a new partnership with celebrity Kylie Jenner.
+On August 1, 2023, Bratz released a limited-time Mini Bratz x Kylie Jenner collection.
+The collection features a range of Kylie's famous looks with the promise of a "full line" of Kylie dolls released on October 1 as reported by MGA Entertainment manufacturer.

+To celebrate the Mean Girls film's 20th anniversary, Paramount collaborated with MGA Entertainment to feature Cady and the Plastics as limited-edition Bratz dolls.
+The collaboration collection released each character on separate dates throughout October 2024, with Cady on the 3rd, Regina on the 17th and Karen and Gretchen on the 31st (Halloween).

+On May 21, 2025, Bratz released an anniversary doll of Jade, "Bratzaversary", as a collector's edition to celebrate its 24th anniversary.
+It was released on the Bratz website and the next day on the Amazon and Target websites.

 Controversies

 The parental group Dads and Daughters were upset at the marketing of the Bratz Secret Date collection.
 The dolls were packaged with a Bratz girl in the right half of the box — either Cloe, Yasmin, Jade, Meygan, or Nevra — and matched with a mystery Boyz doll behind the door on the left.
 A window showing the doll's feet would provide a clue to which Boyz doll it was, especially important in the quest for a rare Bryce doll, available in only one of every 24 boxes.
 The group complained that the dolls' marketing was encouraging young girls to sneak out of the house and go on blind dates with strangers.
-It also took issue with accessory champagne bottles and glasses, but were later confirmed to be smoothie bottles.
+It also took issue with accessory champagne bottles and glasses, but these were later confirmed to be smoothie bottles.
 MGA later renamed the collection to Bratz Blind Date.

-On 21 December 2006, the National Labor Committee (now The Institute for Global Labour and Human Rights) announced that the factory workers behind Bratz dolls in China have labored for 94½ hours a week, while the factory paid only $0.515 an hour.
+On December 21, 2006, the National Labor Committee (now The Institute for Global Labour and Human Rights) announced that the factory workers behind Bratz dolls in China have labored for 94½ hours a week, while the factory paid only $0.515 an hour.
 The cost of labor per doll was $0.17.
 The retail price for a single doll ranges between $9.99 to $22.99, depending on the included items and specific retailer.

 The allegations in the report describe practices found at many Chinese factories producing name-brand products for export.
 They include required overtime exceeding the legal maximum of 36 hours a month, forcing workers to stay on the job to meet stringent production quotas and the denial of paid sick leave and other benefits.
 The report shows copies of what it says are "cheat sheets" distributed to workers before auditors from Walmart or other customers arrive to make sure the factory passes inspections intended to ensure the supplier meets labor standards.
 It said workers at the factory intended to go on strike in January 2007 to protest plans by factory managers to put all employees on temporary contracts, denying them legal protection required for long-term employees.